MLHale/insure-container-sec/milestone_2.md

 The progress outcomes referenced above are summarized by the bullets below.
 * Established three VMs on two different ESXI Hypervisors
-* Created four Docker containers
-* Created a Bash script to satisfy each of the four NSA scenarios
+* Implemented the four outlined scenarios utilizing Docker
 * Determined a baseline to begin Part 2 of the project

 ### Hinderances